City of Big Waters

 The situation at Chicago was not much better.
-“The harbor of Chicago is the river, and nothing more,” reported an anonymous writer to Putnam’s magazine in 1856, and that was hardly enough.
-The Chicago River was not endowed by nature to be a commercial river by any virtue but its location.
+“The harbor of Chicago is the river, and nothing more,” reported an anonymous writer to Putnam’s magazine in 1856, and the river was hardly enough.
+The Chicago River was not endowed by nature to be a commercial river in any way but its location.
 The mouth of the Chicago River was usually blocked by a bar of lake-borne sand that the feeble currents of the river usually lacked the power to dislodge.
 Lake vessels had to anchor a half-mile or more offshore and transfer cargoes onto lighters that sat high enough in the water to navigate in and out of the shallow river mouth.

-The Chicago harbor was narrow as well as shallow.
+The Chicago "harbor" was narrow as well as shallow.
 Artificial basins had to built to permit any but the smallest watercraft to turn around.
-Lumber schooners and freighters were unable to maneuver in the narrow bed of the two downtown river branches in particular.
-From Wolf Point, the confluence of the north and south branches, these graceful craft became stupid and slow, river barges in effect that had to be towed to and from their docks.
+Lumber schooners and freighters were unable to maneuver in the narrow beds of the two downtown river branches; in both directions from from Wolf Point (the confluence of the north and south branches) these graceful craft became stupid and slow, river barges in effect that had to be towed to and from their docks.